 Paddle in the Wild

-Highlights: Sea kayaking in the wilderness, close encounters with seals and rich birdlife, walking, camping in beautiful fjords and coves
+Highlights: Sea kayaking in the wilderness, close encounters with seals, a rich birdlife, walking, camping in beautiful fjords and coves

-During this great trip we´ll experience the best of both worlds; the beautiful fjords of Jokulfirdir (e.
+During this great trip we'll experience the best of both worlds; the beautiful fjords of Jokulfirdir (e.
 Glacier Fjords) and Isafjardardjup Bay.
-Many bird species spend the summer in the area and there is a great chance to spot whales and porpoises.
+Many bird species spend the summer in the area and there is a very good chance of spotting whales and porpoises.
 This trip is intended for people with kayaking experience and need to be in general good physical condition to be able to enjoy the trip in full.
 Nights will be spent in good and comfortable tents.

 Longer kayaking expeditions can be arranged for groups on request.

-Today´s goal is Leirufjordur (e.
+Today's goal is Leirufjordur (e.
 Silt Fjord).
-The name explains itself when we start sliding through the murky waters of the fjords.
+The name explains itself as we start sliding through the murky waters of the fjords.
 The reason is the clay and silt coming from the glacier river of Drangajokull Glacier.
 There is a good chance to catch Arctic char in the fjord.

 Paddle to Grunnavik Bay.
-En route is nice rock arch that we can pass under on high tide.
+En route is a nice rock arch that we can pass under on high tide.
 There is also a good chance to spot porpoises close to the coast, especially if the sea is calm.
-In Grunnavik are few summer houses and a nice church that we can take a look at.
+In Grunnavik are a few summerhouses and a nice church that we can take a look at.

 Today we head out of the Jokulfirdir fjord system and into the big bay of Isafjardardjup.
 The plan is to go along the coast of Snaefjallastrond and camp either on Sandeyri (18 km) or by the beautiful Mongufoss waterfall (25 km), all depending on conditions.

 Our first stop on the last full day of kayaking is the island of Aedey.
-The island is inhabited by one family during the summer months and it´s nice to go ashore and enjoy the relaxed life in the island.
+The island is inhabited by one family during the summer months and is a nice place to stop, relax and enjoy life on the island while ashore.
 After visiting the island, we cross the bay and make landfall in Ogurvik.

 After a lazy morning, we take a short paddle to the island of Vigur.
-The birdlife in the island is quite amazing and the farmers have raised special rock walls for the eiders to nest and puffins are found all over the island.
-The beautiful and colourful houses are very picturesque and a small coffee house is a great place to stop by and relax.
+The birdlife on the island is quite amazing and the farmers have raised special rock walls for the eiders to nest; puffins are found all over the island.
+The beautiful and colorful houses are very picturesque and the small coffee house is a great place to stop by and relax at.
 After about two hours on the island, we get going again for the last leg of the trip.
-Depending on weather, we´ll paddle about 6 km to Hvitanes where a car will pick us up.
+Depending on weather, we'll paddle about 6 km to Hvitanes where a car will pick us up.
 Drive back to Isafjordur.
-We´ll arrive in Isafjordur in time for the afternoon flight for those flying back to Reykjavik.
+We'll arrive in Isafjordur in time for the afternoon flight for those flying back to Reykjavik.
 We urge you to stay at least one night in Isafjordur and get to know this old and beautiful town.
 There are many interesting sites and nice walks in the mountains around the fjord that are definitely worth it.

 This description gives only a brief overview and might be changed by the guide, depending on weather and other conditions.